DIPLOMA OF EARLY CHILDHOOD EDUCATION AND CARE

 BSBLED401 Develop teams and individuals

-*HLTAID004: Provide an emergency first aid response in an education and care setting unit is NOT delivered by Building Futures Education; learners must organise and complete this unit via an external provider.
+*HLTAID012: Provide first aid response in an education and care setting unit is NOT delivered by Building Futures Education; learners must organise and complete this unit via an external provider.
 A certified copy of the statement of attainment must be provided to Building Futures Education.
 This may incur additional costs depending on learner funding.

 Refer to the Training Package – Qualification Packaging Rules for further information.